mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 > “It cannot be talked about; it is neither a [dharma](glossary#dharma) nor a no-dharma.”

 Dharma is truth, or teaching... or whatever it is.
 Dharma is understood as a truth.
 Truth is, anyway, *truth*.
-But that truth that you understand is not the real truth, because truth has no ‘mark’ of its own, no mark.
+But that truth that you understand is not the real truth, because truth has no “mark” of its own, no mark.
 That is [emptiness](glossary#śūnyatā).

 Truth cannot be described by a word.
 So you cannot describe a truth as a truth or no-truth.
 If a truth is emptiness, you say, “Oh, no-truth.”
 But no-truth is already something.
 It’s not empty, because you are stuck there; that means it’s no longer emptiness.
-So whatever you think – dharma is emptiness, or dharma is not emptiness – all are something ‘extra’.
+So whatever you think – dharma is emptiness, or dharma is not emptiness – all are something “extra”.
 Emptiness is completely absolute.

 Next,